wellcomecollection/iiif-builder/README.md

 # generate for DDS Instrumentation
 dotnet ef migrations script -i -o /dds_instr.sql -p Wellcome.Dds.AssetDomainRepositories -s Wellcome.Dds.Dashboard -c DdsInstrumentationContext
 ```
 > Note that the above commands will generate scripts for _all_ migrations, rather than selective.
-See [msdn](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/applying?tabs=dotnet-core-cli#sql-scripts) for more details
+See [msdn](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/applying?tabs=dotnet-core-cli#sql-scripts) for more details.

+Connection strings for the production databases can be found in AWS Secrets Manager: `iiif-builder/production/dds-connstr` and `iiif-builder/production/ddsinstrumentation-connstr`.

+Use port forwarding via the AWS bastion to access RDS instance, and the above connection-strings for credentials.

 ## Running